 This trail starts at a high altitude and is so close to Whitehorse that you can get off work and be walking along a ridge in the alpine in no time.
 Once on the ridge, there are many options and ample opportunity for exploring.

 From the intersection of the Alaska Highway and Hamilton Boulevard/Two-Mile Hill in Whitehorse, drive 2 km north on the Alaska Highway and turn left on to Fish Lake Road.
 Follow this road until you reach Fish Lake (about 15 km).
 At Fish Lake, you can find parking right away, or try to continue driving for another 600 m to the trailhead along a narrower road that leads right, along the berm at the lake outlet.
 There is signage at the parking area at the trailhead.

-The trailhead starts right from the parking area with a well-worn trail.
+The trailhead starts right from the parking area with a well-worn trail through the trees.
 It is quite gradual at first.
-Once the trail starts climbing, it becomes more braided and can be muddy due to frequent horseback tours up to the ridge.
+Once the trail starts climbing, it becomes more braided and can be muddy early in the season or after a rain.